Deploying to Hardware¶

 In this tutorial, we will walk through a simple example of this process.
 We will develop an IIR filter using SciPy’s signal processing tools and generate code for deployment to an Arduino.
 Although this is a simplified example, it illustrates the key steps of the Archimedes hardware deployment model.

-The core workflow involves three pieces of code:
+The core workflow involves four pieces of code:

 1. An Archimedes-compatible Python function (written by you)

-2. A C implementation of the same function (generated automatically)
+3. A low-level C “kernel” implementation of the same function (generated automatically)

 We’ll get into the details later on.
 For now, the key idea is that only the C code gets deployed to the target hardware, but you can modify the Python code to quickly make changes that automatically propagate to the C source code.
 This unlocks streamlined workflows for quickly moving from modeling, simulation, and analysis to deployment and testing.